 7.15.
-Configuration management is the process of identifying and documenting the characteristics of SSCs (including computer systems and software) at a research reactor, and of ensuring that changes to these characteristics are properly developed, assessed, approved, issued, implemented, verified, recorded and incorporated into the facility documentation.
-The operating organization, within its management system (see Section 2), should establish a configuration management process aimed at ensuring that changes to characteristics of SSCs due to ageing are properly assessed, recorded and incorporated into the documentation of the research reactor.
+Configuration management is the process of identifying and documenting the characteristics of SSCs (including computer systems and software) at a research reactor, and of ensuring that changes to these characteristics are properly developed, assessed, approved, issued, implemented, verified, 38

-TIME LIMITED AGEING ANALYSES AT A RESEARCH REACTOR
+TIMETIME LIMITED AGEING ANALYSES AT A RESEARCH REACTOR

 - 7.16.
 Time limited ageing analyses (also called safety analyses that use time limited assumptions) should demonstrate that the analysed ageing effects will not adversely affect the ability of the structure or component to perform its intended function throughout an assumed period of operation. - 7.17.
 Time limited ageing analyses involve two types of parameter.
 The first parameter is the time dependent variable that is used in the analysis.
 Examples of this parameter are the neutron fluence, the operating time or the number of thermal cycles experienced by a structure or component.
 The second parameter is the ageing effect associated with the first parameter, which could be the neutron embrittlement, the thermal embrittlement of cast austenitic stainless steel or the cumulative fatigue usage factor, respectively.
 Both parameters should be evaluated and compared with established acceptance criteria to determine the acceptability of the structure or component for continued service. - 7.18.
-Time limited ageing analyses should meet the following criteria: - (a) Time limited ageing analyses should involve all SSCs within the scope of the ageing management programme: see paras 5.4-5.8. - (b) Time limited ageing analyses should consider ageing effects.
-Such effects include loss of material, changes in dimension, changes in material properties, loss of toughness, loss of pre-stress, settlement, cracking, and loss of dielectric properties.

-- (c) Time limited ageing analyses should involve time limited assumptions defined by a period of operation that is specified in the analysis.
+Time limited ageing analyses should meet the following criteria: - (a) Time limited ageing analyses should involve all SSCs within the scope of the ageing management programme: (see paras 5.4-5.8.). - (b) Time limited ageing analyses should consider ageing effects.
+Such effects include loss of material, changes in dimension, changes in material properties, loss of toughness, loss of pre-stress in concrete containment structures, settlement, cracking, and loss of dielectric properties. - (c) Time limited ageing analyses should involve time limited assumptions defined by a period of operation that is specified in the analysis.
 A simple assertion that a component is designed for a particular service life or facility lifetime is not sufficient.
-Any such assertion should be supported by calculations or other analyses that explicitly include a time limit or a time-based assumption. - (d) Time limited ageing analyses should be determined by the operating organization to be of relevance 10 in making a safety determination in accordance with regulatory requirements. - (e) Time limited ageing analyses should produce conclusions (or provide the basis for conclusions) relating to the capability of the SSC to perform its intended function(s). - (f) Time limited ageing analyses should be referenced in the current licensing basis.
-The licensing basis includes the technical specifications and documents contained within or incorporated by reference in the licensing basis.
-Examples of such documents include the safety analysis report and supporting reports and calculations for SSCs needed by codes and standard referenced in the safety analysis report, the fire hazard analysis or fire protection plan, the documentation of the management system, and relevant correspondence and reports issued by the regulatory body.
+Any such assertion should be supported by calculations or other analyses that explicitly include a time limit or a time-based assumption. - (d) Time limited ageing analyses should be determined by the operating organization to be of relevance10 in making a safety determination in accordance with regulatory requirements. - (e) Time limited ageing analyses should produce conclusions (or provide the basis for conclusions) relating to the capability of the SSC to perform its intended function(s). functions. - (f) Time limited ageing analyses should be referenced in the current licensing basis.
+The licensing